This program is over.

 Hope you didn't miss it!
 Use the links in the left-hand column to find upcoming programs.

 Creative nonfiction is the art of writing truthfully and accurately about history while using the techniques of compelling storytelling.
-Think of recent popular titles like The Devil in the White City
+Think of recent popular titles like The Devil in the White City, or Seabiscuit: An American Legend.

 This informative, hands-on workshop focuses on the process from beginning to end, and also covers publishing and ethical issues related to writing about historical topics.
 Writing exercises are included in three of the day’s sessions.